Charming villages tucked between rolling green hills? Your camera roll will not be able to handle how pretty these spots in Romania are.

 Countries like Italy and France get all the attention which seems a little unfair when you see what Romania is like.
 This country is full of some of the prettiest sites to see in Europe.
 We’re talking picturesque towns complete with red-roof tops, green valleys peppered with ancient churches, and impressive castles.
 Luckily for our volunteers living in Romania, they can experience these sites without ever leaving the country.

-Get more information about serving in Romania
+Get more information about serving in Romania with ILP

 All about volunteering in an orphanage